lieuzhenghong/imda-scene-understander-pipeline/su-rmf-pipe/docs/ROS2_web_bridge_vs_rabbitmq.md

 from the Jetson NX to the central command-and-control server (hosted on an EC2 instance)?

-I was tasked to look into using ROS2
+We are currently using RabbitMQ to do this, but I was tasked by Eric to look into using ROS2 instead.

 ## Pros of using ROS2 web bridge